-Black Dog Friday is a national education program created by Black Dog Syndrome.org and Green Pets America Charities.
-The mission of Black Dog Friday is to educate adults and school kids on the story of the least adopted dogs in America.
+Black Dog Friday is a national education program, created by Black Dog Syndrome.org and Green Pets America Charities.
+The mission of Black Dog Friday is getting black dogs adopted from shelters every Friday, educating the public, and ending Black Dog Syndrome.

 Click this link to see the Today Show Video for the Black Dog Story